haltakov/simple-photo-gallery/README.md

 ### Advanced Layout Configuration

 Feel free to modify any part of the layout you want by just modifying the corresponding HTML, CSS or JavaScript files.

+## About

+Simple Photo Gallery is developed by Vladimir Haltakov.
+I wanted an easy way to share photos with friends, but wasn't happy with the limited customization options that existing sharing solutions like Amazon Photos or iCloud offer.

+Please contact me if you have any questions, ideas for improvement or feature requests.